Irregular triads in 3-uniform hypergraphs: Proofs of Ramsey facts

-For convenience, we will use model theoretic language in this section along with the compactness theorem.
+In this appendix we prove the Ramsey facts from Section \ref{subsec:ramseyfacts}.
+For convenience, we will use model theoretic language along with the compactness theorem.
 This is essentially only to cut down on the notation required, and all the proofs can be easily finitized by replacing infinite sets with sufficiently large finite ones.

 Let $\calL=\{R(x,y,z)\}$ consist of a single ternary relation symbol.
 Recall that for any hereditary $3$-graph property, there is a universal $\calL$-theory $T_{\calH}$ such that $\calH$ is the class of finite models of $T_{\calH}$.